PoorUt/Ml-E2E/README.md

 # Ml-E2E

-First We created a clone of our git repository so that we can push or pull changes from out local systems and we can also collaborate with other team members.
+First We created a clone of our git repository so that we can push or pull changes from our local systems and we can also collaborate with other team members.

 To create a git clone follow the following steps